lydiawdesign/Code-Quiz-LW/README.md

 WHEN I click the start button
 THEN a timer starts and I am presented with a question

+- added an eventlistener and timer interval of 60 seconds to begin counting down when start is selected

 WHEN I answer a question
 THEN I am presented with another question

+-added 3 question choices in a variable then created a function that

 WHEN I answer a question incorrectly